 1. Our Customers are both the companies who buy our products and the employees who use them.

-The problems that we’re solving are complex, deep and widespread.
+The problems that we’re solving are complex, deep, and widespread.
 Providing the best case management solution in the world is useless if nobody reports their experiences.
 Conversely, the best SpeakUp tool in the world is useless if your company can’t respond to you directly, investigate thoroughly, and build trust with you throughout.

-Vault Platform is doing all of this with both our products and with the support we’re providing for our customers.
+Vault Platform is doing all of this with both our products and the support we’re providing for our customers.
 One reason many of our customers say they’ve bought Vault Platform is to build or strengthen trust with their employees.
-We’ve internalised this and built our onboarding and awareness programs around trust-building.
+We’ve internalized this and built our onboarding and awareness programs around trust-building.
 Our onboarding comes with a fully developed suite of materials and we’ve seen our customers – both the largest and smallest – tailor them to make them their own.
-We love that our customers span industries, geographies, maturities and sizes, and we believe in the value of providing the robust foundations that make it easy for our customers to overlay their unique strategy and tone of voice.
+We love that our customers span industries, geographies, maturities, and sizes, and we believe in the value of providing robust foundations that make it easy for our customers to overlay their unique strategy and tone of voice.

 2. Vault Platform drives cross-team collaboration.

 Before Vault Platform, our customers had one thing in common – there was always one owner of the hotline.
 Not one team; one single person!
 A single person who was the be-all and end-all when it came to all things hotline related.
-This included everything from vendor selection through to implementation, awareness, usage and reporting.
+This included everything from vendor selection to implementation, awareness, usage, and reporting.
 This person was often relying on spreadsheets or outdated software to get their arms around all misconduct.
-And while one person owned the third-party solution, many, many other people had a vested interest in its success, without any input, ownership or accountability.
+And while one person owned the third-party solution, many, many other people had a vested interest in its success, without any input, ownership, or accountability.

 To solve this, collaboration is both a core value and driving principle behind Vault Platform – reflected across our own business and culture, our products, and yes, our approach to customer support too.
 This is why we created the Resolution Hub, which provides multiple users with visibility to a single system of record.
 This is why we equip our stakeholders with transparent business insights and management information so they can proactively direct their cultural interventions without being dependent on another team to provide them with the information.